2025 Best Colleges for Public Policy

 • Palo Alto, CA

-Professional Outcomes: Stanford grads entering the working world flock to three major industries in equal distribution: business/finance/consulting/retail (19%); computer, IT (19%); and public policy and service, international affairs (19%).
-Among the companies employing the largest number of recent grads are Accenture, Apple, Bain, Cisco, Meta, Goldman Sachs, Google, McKinsey, Microsoft, and SpaceX.
-Other companies that employ hundreds of Cardinal alums include LinkedIn, Salesforce, and Airbnb.
+Professional Outcomes: Stanford grads entering the working world flock to three major industries: business development, engineering, and education.
+Among the companies employing the largest number of grads are Google, Apple, Meta, Microsoft, Amazon, NVIDIA, and OpenAI.
+A sizable number of newly minted Cardinals dive into the world of entrepreneurship.
+San Francisco, New York, and Los Angeles were the top three US destinations for recent grads.
 Starting salaries for Stanford grads are among the highest in the country.

 • Cost of Attendance: $87,833